ApiLogicServer/Docs/docs/Sample-AI.md

 Along with perhaps documentation, one of the tasks programmers most loathe is maintenance.
 That’s because it’s not about writing code, but it’s mainly archaeology - deciphering code someone else wrote, just so you can add 4 or 5 lines that’ll hopefully be called and function correctly.

-Rules change that, since they self-order their execution (and pruning) based on system-discovered dependencies.
-So, to alter logic, you just “drop a new rule in the bucket”, and the system will ensure it’s called in the proper order, and re-used over all the Use Cases to which it applies.
+Rules change that, since they ***self-order*** their execution (and pruning) based on system-discovered dependencies.
+So, to alter logic, you just *“drop a new rule in the bucket”,* and the system will ensure it’s called in the proper order, and re-used over all the Use Cases to which it applies.

 &nbsp;

 #### b.
 Extensibility: Rules + Python

 In this case, we needed to do some if/else testing, and it was more convenient to add a dash of Python.
-While you have the full object-oriented power of Python, this is simpler, more like Python as a 4GL.
+While this is pretty simple *Python as a 4GL*, you have full power of object-oriented Python.

 What’s important is that once you are in such functions, you can utilize Python libraries, invoke shared code, make web service calls, send email or messages, etc.  You have all the power of rules, plus the unrestricted flexibility of Python.